-Each Local Lodge forming part of this Agreement shall have an Apprenticeship Fund controlled by a Board of Trustees consisting of an equal number of Employer Representatives and Union Representatives, who will administer the Fund.
+The Apprenticeship Fund of Local Lodge 128 will be controlled by a Board of Trustees consisting of an equal number of Employer Representatives and Union Representatives, who will administer the Fund as per the established jointly trusteed Trust Documents.

 The Parties acknowledge the formation of a National Training Trust Fund (NTTF) Committee who will act in a coordinating capacity to assist the Local Lodge Apprenticeship Fund Trustees.
-The parties agree to discuss the principles and structure that should govern such committees.
+The Parties agree to abide by the Articles of the Agreement and Declaration of Trust for the Boilermakers' Apprenticeship Trust Fund for the Province of Ontario dated February 15, 2019.